KiyonoKara/Basic-COVID19-Tracker/README.md

-# Simple-COVID19-Tracker
+# Basic COVID19 Tracker
 A simple COVID-19 tracker that uses the Mathdroid API
+> Notices:
-> Note: This can only get the current numbers and cannot store history.
+> - This can only get the current numbers and cannot store history.

-> Final Notice: Project is discontinued.
+> - Project is discontinued.
+> - As of updating this repository on (2023/10/27), the Mathdroid API for tracking COVID-19 no longer operates.